Overgrown land and unsightly premises

 - refuse or scrap material.

-Vegetation on private land where the customer believes may be a fire hazard should direct their enquiry to Queensland Fire Rescue Service (QFRS) or the Rural Fire Service.
+Enquiries regarding vegetation on private land where the customer believes may be a fire hazard should be directed to Queensland Fire Rescue Service (QFRS) or the Rural Fire Service.

 Vegetation and unsightly accumulations on boundary fences